Frederiksborg Castle Gardens

 - Christian VI and Frederik V – who ruled while the garden existed

-- Margrethe II – who opened the restored Baroque Gardens in 1996, after 3 years of restoration
+- Margrethe II – who opened the restored Baroque Gardens in 1996, after three years of restoration

-Landscape architects worked competently and consciously with optical illusions so the gardens seemed larger.
-In several places in the Baroque Gardens, the paths narrow so it seems as if they are longer from certain angles.
+Landscape architects worked competently and consciously with optical illusions, so the gardens seemed larger.
+In several places in the Baroque Gardens, the paths are narrow, so they seem longer from certain angles.
 You can also get a good impression of the effects by standing at the top of the cascade.
 From here, the grass-covered slopes narrow towards the pond called Runde Dam (the Round Pond) and create an illusion in terms of distance.

-Get a guided tour in the Baroque Gardens
+Get a guided tour of the Baroque Gardens.

-It is also possible to order a tour in the Baroque Gardens with a skilled guide from the Friends of the Baroque Gardens (Barokhavens Venner).
-Duration is approx. 1 hour and 15 minutes.
+It is also possible to order a tour of the Baroque Gardens with a professional guide from the Friends of the Baroque Gardens (Barokhavens Venner).
+Duration is approx. One hour and 15 minutes.
 The tour can be in Danish, English, German, Spanish or French.
-Order a tour for groups by writing to firstname.lastname@example.org.
+Order a time for groups by writing to firstname.lastname@example.org

 The Landscape Gardens – the romantic notion of free nature

-In Indelukket (the Enclosure) and Lille Dyrehave (the Little Deer Park), you can see the romantic Landscape Gardens which became fashionable in the 19th century.
+In Indelukket (the Enclosure) and Lille Dyrehave (the Little Deer Park), you can see the romantic Landscape Gardens, which became fashionable in the 19th century.
 Here, they practised free nature as an ideal for landscape gardening.
-Frederik VII laid out the charming sections of the castle gardens around the small castle called Badstueslot (the Bath House Castle) with meandering paths, canals and small lakes, shrubberies and trees.
+Frederik VII laid out the charming sections of the castle gardens around the small castle called Badstueslot (the Bath House Castle), with meandering paths, canals and small lakes, shrubbery and trees.